TeaInSpace/ame/ame/docs/user_guide/datasets.md

 AME has a builtin notion of data sets in allowing user's to think in terms of data sets and not just raw tasks.

+It is important to note that DataSets in AME should be treated as ephemeral and not long term storage.
+If AME is running out of space any cached data can be deleted.

 Here is an example of what a simple data set configuration looks like:

 ```yaml
 # ame.yaml